 What are the benefits of community service?

-Service projects, community service and volunteering:
+Kids service projects, community service and volunteering for teens:

 - Help build self-esteem.